-Service users are given choice regarding activities and support with meal planning, and the staff were knowledgeable as to the type of activities they like to do and the support required.
+Service users are given choice regarding activities and support needed, and the staff were knowledgeable as to the type of activities they like to do and the support required.
 For example, service users were supported and encouraged to consider healthy meals of their choice, and the social activities they engaged in were very person-centred.